 Disable Inequality is collecting stories of unfairness – your stories – from across the country.

-We will use this book of evidence to show political leaders and your candidates that it is time to end discrimination against people living with disability.
+We will use this book of evidence to show political leaders and your candidates that it is time to end discrimination against people living with a disability.

 By adding your voice, you can be part of a movement to create a more equal Ireland.